wazo-platform/wazo-platform.org/content/uc-doc/upgrade/upgrade_specific_version/archives-from-wazo-bullseye.md

 wazo-dist -m pelican-bullseye
 ```

-## My Wazo is stuck in a specific version
+## My Wazo is stuck on a specific version

-Procedures for upgrading to specific versions may freeze the version of your Wazo.
-Run the following
+The procedure for upgrading to specific version may freeze the version of your Wazo.
+Run the
-commands to get the latest updates:
+following commands to get the latest version:

 ```shell
 wazo-dist -m pelican-bullseye